 6 Facts You Didn’t Know About the Traditional Game of Golf

 With over 23 million players in the United States and millions more worldwide, it’s safe to say that golf is a sport that’s here to stay.
 As a game that’s been around for hundreds of years, you’d think we would know everything about the sport.
-However, despite the game’s age, there may be a few things that even the shrewdest of golf buffs don’t know about the traditional game of eighteen-holes!
+However, despite the game’s age, there may be a few facts that even the shrewdest of golf buffs don’t know about the traditional game of eighteen-holes!

 Take a look at some of our favorite little known facts about golf: